 After a tasty lunch in a local restaurant, we headed to our final destination of the day – the area surrounding Roški Slap – where we viewed another of the park’s famous waterfalls (though I must admit, it wasn’t as impressive as the others) and were given time to explore the area.

 We decided to climb the 600 odd steps to Oziđana Pećina, a cave system atop the national park.
 Though the walking track seemed to keep stretching up to the sky, we were eventually rewarded with spectacular views of the park and its waterways, making the hike more than worth it.
-At this stage the weather started to turn a little but even in light rain, we enjoyed the talk back down to the village where we rewarded ourselves with ice creams – a fantastic way to wrap up an awesome day out with new friends.
+At this stage the weather started to turn a little but even in light rain, we enjoyed the walk back down to the village where we rewarded ourselves with ice creams – a fantastic way to wrap up an awesome day out with new friends.

 Throughout the tour, Irena managed to find the perfect balance between sharing information with us and letting us explore at our own pace.
 She was knowledgeable, friendly and laid back; everything we look for in a guide.